lvanroye/generalization_riccati/README.md

 - gen_riccati: a library that implements the generalization of Riccati recursion from the paper, the only dependency here is blasfeo

 - the code for performing the benchmark of the paper: here we have a dependency on fatrop for setting up the problems

+Known issues: not possible to use ma57 and mumps with metis library at the same time because ma57